Fendross/ExpenseTrackerCLI/README.md

 ## Supported Commands

-Refer to the following functionalities.
+Refer to the menu the application displays at the start.
-> [!IMPORTANT]
+> [!CAUTION]
 > Parameters must be separated by a single whitespace in between them.
+> I'm also not removing specs below for now, since the full refactoring is still taking place.

 ### `add`
 Append to the appropriate data structures the cash flow statement specified.